Director of Graduate Studies

 Office Hours: M/W 3:00 PM - 5:00 PM, F 4:00 PM - 5:00 PM

 Students choose either the Middle East or South Asia as their regional focus, and Arabic, Hebrew, Hindi, Persian, Urdu, or Sanskrit as their regional language.
-Those accepted into the Middle East side of the program are required to enter with at least a second-year proficiency in Arabic, but students focusing on Persian or Hebrew may apply without previous language study.
+Those accepted into the Middle East side of the program with an interest in Arabic need at least a second-year proficiency in the language, but students focusing on Persian or Hebrew may apply without previous language study.
 No previous language training is required for those accepted into the South Asia side of the program.

 Current UVA undergraduates who wish to enroll in a master’s program in the Graduate School of Arts and Sciences may do so through the Masters Promotion route.
 On the basis of the faculty’s direct experience with such applicants during their period of undergraduate enrollment, the Graduate School will waive all formal application requirements, including the application fee.
 Students who successfully completed courses offered through the Graduate School of Arts and Sciences, that is, at the 5000 level or above, may count up to six credits of such coursework toward a master’s degree as long as those credits were not used to fulfill requirements for the undergraduate degree.
 Therefore, any student thinking of applying for Masters Promotion is encouraged to meet with the Director of Graduate Studies as early as his or her third year.